TMorville/tmorville.github.io/_finprojects/coin-game.md

 ![png]({{ site.url }}{{ site.baseurl }}/assets/images/SimpleCoinGame_16_1.png)

-Immediatly there seems to be a fundamental difference between the theoretical prediction $$\mathbb{E}(\cdot)$$ and the hundred realised trajectories.
-You can keep adding more trajectories by increasing $$N$$ or more time by increasing $$T$$ - it will only make you more certain of the above.
+Immediatly there seems to be a fundamental difference between the theoretical prediction $$\mathbb{E}(\cdot)$$ and the hundred realised trajectories (you can keep adding more trajectories by increasing $$N$$ or more time by increasing $$T$$ - it will only make you more certain of the above).

 ---

-The difference can be explained by considering a colloquial definition of ergodicity:
+This difference can be explained by considering a colloquial definition of ergodicity:

  > _**A process is non-ergodic if the time-average does not equal the ensemble-average.**_